matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 Now if you have any tests in `/var/log/speedtest`, they should end up in `filebeat-*` in your Elasticsearch cluster.

 A little more involved than `docker compose up`, for sure.
-But now we have a much more stable setup plus all the facilites of kibana at our disposal for analysis.
+But now we have a much more stable setup plus all the facilities of kibana at our disposal for analysis.

 #### Graphing